andher1802/geomodelling_challenge/README.md

 To run the script you should open a terminal and from the root folder (geomodelling_challenge-main) in type:

-1. python main_pipeline/compute_ndvi_images.py --start_date <start_date> --end_date <end_date>
+`python main_pipeline/compute_ndvi_images.py --start_date <start_date> --end_date <end_date>`

 This workflow allows the user to include several input parameters:

-- start_date: The start date for the search and analysis.
+- **start_date**: The start date for the search and analysis.
 Format is dd-mm-yyy (no quotes and with hyphen between day, month and year).
 Default value is the end_date less 10 days.
-- end_date: The end date for the search and analysis.
+- **end_date**: The end date for the search and analysis.
 Format is dd-mm-yyyy (The input handler does not allow end-dates in the future nor start dates after end dates).
 Default value is the current date.
-- input geometry: The relative path to the geojson for the search. (default is ./main_pipeline/input_geometries/doberitz_multipolygon.geojson)
+- **input geometry**: The relative path to the geojson for the search. (default is ./main_pipeline/input_geometries/doberitz_multipolygon.geojson)
-- folder: relative path to store the results. (default is ./sentinel_data)
+- **folder**: relative path to store the results. (default is ./sentinel_data)

-IMPORTANT: It is important to run the script from the root folder, taking into account that the default values of the input arguments are relative to this folder.
+**IMPORTANT**: It is important to run the script from the root folder, taking into account that the default values of the input arguments are relative to this folder.
 You also can adjust this parameters by providing the appropiate input_geometry and folder paths.

 Similarly, there is an alternative workflow that allows to download the image that resulted from the search catalog.
 (This downloads the large images from sentinel therefore should be used with caution)

-1. python main_pipeline/download_sentinel_images.py --start_date <start_date> --end_date <end_date>
+`python main_pipeline/download_sentinel_images.py --start_date <start_date> --end_date <end_date>`

 ## See the results